alphagov-mirror/csw-client-role/README.md

 ### Statements 10 - rds DescribeDBInstances

 This statement allows us to check whether DB instances managed by RDS are encrypted.

+### Statements 11 - elasticloadbalancing DescribeLoadBalancers, DescribeLoadBalancerAttributes

+This statement allows us to list all load balancers used and inspect their attributes.